fxnlabs/function-node/implementation.md

 ## Config (internal/config)
 * Implement a general config yaml file that is read by our code base.
-This config file will let us configure where the node keys are stored, verbosity.
+This config file will let us configure where the provider keys are stored, verbosity, and RPC provider details.
+It also includes configuration for polling intervals and smart contract addresses for various registries (Gateway, Scheduler, Provider).

-* Implement a backend config yaml which allows node operators to provide model names and endpoints where the model will be proxied to (i.e another http endpoint) when the OpenAI endpoints are called.
+* Implement a backend config yaml which allows provider operators to provide model names and endpoints where the model will be proxied to (i.e another http endpoint) when the OpenAI endpoints are called.
 More information can be found in the OpenAI endpoint section

 ## Authentication (internal/auth)

-* Implement a node registry check to ensure the requesting node is registered with Function Network.
+* Implement a provider registry check (using `ProviderRegistry`) to ensure the requesting provider is registered with Function Network.
-    + If a node is not registered, keep polling until it is registered.
+    + If a provider is not registered, the system should handle this appropriately (e.g., deny access or trigger alerts, actual polling behavior TBD based on `ProviderRegistry` implementation).
 * Implement authentication for challenges endpoint to prevent spoofing by verifying a signature against a message and public key.
 * Implement authentication for OpenAI endpoints:
     + Verify requests come from an authorized gateway by checking for a valid signature in the `X-Signature` header.